 It Feels Like You're Almost There, But...

-If your child has finally reached the milestone of being potty trained during the day, but still wets the bed at night, it can be frustrating.
-While most children are daytime potty trained by age 3 – 4, nighttime potty training can take longer.
+If your child has finally reached the milestone of being potty trained during the day, but you're having trouble potty training at night, it can be frustrating.
+While most children are daytime potty trained by age 3 – 4, night time potty training can take longer.

 This is simply because your child hasn’t developed to the point where he has control of his body functions during sleep.
 According to whattoexpect.com, most children’s systems don’t develop enough for them to remain dry at night until at least ages 5 – 7.

-It’s normal for parents to wonder if they’re doing something wrong, but we encourage you to relax.
-Think of nighttime wetting as something beyond your child’s control, not a willful act.
+It’s normal for parents to wonder if this could be potty training regression, but we encourage you to relax.
+Think of night time potty training accidents as something beyond your child’s control, not a willful act.

 Accidents will happen, especially at night, so here are six ways to help you and your child navigate this time.

-- Establish daytime dryness before beginning nighttime training.
-As your child understands her body’s cues that signal the need to use the toilet, nighttime training will become easier.
+- Establish daytime dryness before beginning nighttime potty training.
+As your child understands her body’s cues that signal the need to use the toilet, night time training will become easier.

 - Keep your child well hydrated during the day.
 Stop liquids after dinnertime.